sathik80/GeoApp/README.md

 * To get the users living with in 50 miles of London http://localhost:8080/londonUsers
 * To get all users from dwp-herokuapp api: http://localhost:8080/allUsers

-#### Note: We need to set the Lean token as key-value in the header.
 #### Used Postman application for setting them and testing.

 ## Exception Handling